What Is Cybersecurity? Why Is Cybersecurity Important?

 Securing Against Malware

-Security against malware is certainly one of the most important issues today (and it will continue to be as malicious software evolves).
+Security against malware is certainly one of the most important issues today, and it will continue to be as malicious software evolves.
 An anti-virus software package is needed to combat any suspicious activity.
 These packages usually include tools that do everything from warning against suspicious websites to flagging potentially harmful emails.

 Mobile phones are one of the most at-risk devices for cyber attacks and the threat is only growing.
 Device loss is the top concern among cybersecurity experts.
 Leaving our phones at a restaurant or in the back of a rideshare can prove dangerous.
-Luckily, there are tools that lock all use of mobile phones (or enact multi-factor passwords) if this incident occurs.
+Luckily, there are tools that lock all use of mobile phones — or enact multi-factor passwords — if this incident occurs.

-Web Browser Security & the Cloud
+Web Browser Security and the Cloud

 Browser security is the application of protecting internet-connected, networked data from privacy breaches or malware.
 Anti-virus browser tools include pop-up blockers, which simply alert or block spammy, suspicious links and advertisements.
 More advanced tactics include two-factor authentication, using security-focused browser plug-ins and using encrypted browsers.